Ting22120154/WSU_DevOps_2025/README.md

 4. Returns a human-readable report (used for alerts or debugging).

 The function runs every 5 minutes, triggered by an EventBridge rule.
+5. Logs alarm events into DynamoDB for historical tracking.

 ---